Comprehensive Stroke and Vascular Care in McHenry County

 - Sudden severe headache or confusion

-- Face drooping: Does one side of the face droop or is it numb?
-Ask the person to smile.
+- Face drooping: Have them smile.
+Is one side of their face drooping or numb?

 - Arm weakness: Is one arm weak or numb?
-Ask the person to raise both arms and look for one arm that drifts downward.
+Ask them to raise both arms and look for one arm that drifts downward.

-- Speech difficulty: Ask the person to repeat the simple phrase, “the sky is blue.”
-Is his or her speech slurred or difficult to understand?
+- Speech difficulty: Ask them to repeat the simple phrase, “the sky is blue.”
+Is their speech slurred or difficult to understand?
 Is the sentence repeated correctly?

-- Time: Call 911 immediately if the person shows any of these symptoms.
+- Time: Call 911 immediately if they show any of these symptoms.
 It is also important to note the time symptoms began.
-A clot-busting drug called tissue plasminogen activator (tPA) may improve the chances of recovery, but only if the person receives medical care right away.
+A clot-busting drug called tissue plasminogen activator (tPA) may improve the chances of recovery, but only if they receive medical care right away.